 Heating Water is another task that can be accomplished with help from the power of the sun.
 This can be done through something simple like a plastic water tank painted black and left in the sun to warm, an outdoor solar shower setup, or even solar powered hot water to your home in the right climates.
 Using the power of the sun, you can even make your own solar-powered hot water heater.

 Distilling Water is one of the main ways to purify water.
 Following a SHTF event the ability to purify water will be key to your long-term survival.
-There are multiple ways to distill water using the power of the sun, many of which can be accomplished with very few materials.
+There are multiple ways to distill water, many of which can be accomplished with very few materials.

 Generating Power from the sun for electronics and appliances is another major way to use the power of the sun to reduce our reliance on the power grid.
 If you haven’t yet explored the topic of solar energy, it’s definitely something to look into for your homestead or post-SHTF planning.